pllab/cs162-tutorials/README.md

 - If you get stuck, go through the relevant parts of the text book and the relevant unit tests.
-- Don't be shy about asking questions on Piazza, or going to office hours.
-You can ask questions anonymously and/or privately on Piazza.
+- Don't be shy about asking questions on Piazza, or going to office hours and discussion section.
+You can ask questions anonymously and/or privately on Piazza (we prefer public questions if possible, so that everyone benefits from the answers).